chrisambatti/chrisambatti/README.md

 Who made it to my README page.
 I'm Christopher Ambatti,
 A student residing from the beautiful country of India.
-At the age of 21,Currently pursuing a B.E. in Computer Engineering, from Mumbai university.
+At the age of 21,Currently pursuing a B.E. in Computer Engineering.
 With a passion for both the digital and physical realms I find myself deeply engrossed in the world of coding, Crafting lines of logic that breathe life into software.